-We visited Secundrabad, Sandhya was born here.
-She wanted to see her old house, she did manage to find and did take a snap.
+We visited Secundrabad; Sandhya was born here.
+She wanted to see her old house, she did manage to find it and did take a snap.

-Later to Snow world, and then to Karachi Bakery (famous cashew biscuits are exported from this place).
+Later to the Snow world, Karachi Bakery (famous cashew biscuits are exported from this place).

 Overall the trip was rejuvenating with cousins around.
-To top it, finishing the half marathon would be the highlight of my trip.
+To top it, finishing the half marathon would be the highlight of my journey.

-As far as my special friend was concerned- I did get a good luck call two days prior to the event.
-Trust me, that call did help somewhere during half-marathon.
+As far as my special friend was concerned- I did get a good luck call two days before the event.
+Trust me, that call did help somewhere during the half-marathon.

-And I did it for myself, my mom and to my special friend.
+And I did it for myself, my mom, and my special friend.